 After sending your application form, these will then be reviewed manually by the platform’s Partnerships team.
 The amount of time it takes to process an application varies on a case to case basis, since it mostly depends on the current influx of applications received.
 However, it usually takes 7 business days for a Twitch representative to get back to you.

 If you’re wondering for a way to raise your chances of being accepted as a “partner”, having a good history on pre-recorded games gives you an advantage over others.

 For instance, if you used to stream or create content on other platforms such as Youtube, you may give Twitch a good reason why they should pick you.
 All the more if your channel has hit over 15 000 views per video, achieved more than 100 000 subscribers, and is confirmed to stream non-abusive content.

 However, it is possible to be accepted as a partner even without meeting these stated guidelines, and it is also possible to be denied partnership despite exceeding them.
-To reiterate, it is handled on a case by case basis.

 Inclusive and more accessible requirements